 TXVECTOR parameters

-General

 The parameters in Table 15-1 (TXVECTOR parameters) are defined as part of the TXVECTOR parameter list in the PHY-TXSTART.request primitive.

-TXVECTOR LENGTH

 The LENGTH parameter provided in the TXVECTOR is in octets and is converted to microseconds for inclusion in the PHY LENGTH field.

-TXVECTOR DATARATE

 The DATARATE parameter describes the bit rate at which the PHY shall transmit the PSDU.
 Its value takes any of the rates defined in Table 15-1 (TXVECTOR parameters).

-TXVECTOR SERVICE

 The SERVICE parameter shall be null.

-TXVECTOR TXPWR_LEVEL_INDEX

 The allowed values for the TXPWR_LEVEL_INDEX parameter are in the range 1 to 8.
 This parameter is used to indicate which of the available TxPowerLevel attributes defined in the MIB shall be used for the current transmission.

-TXVECTOR TIME_OF_DEPARTURE_REQUESTED

-The allowed values are false or true.
+The allowed values for the TIME_OF_DEPARTURE_REQUESTED parameter are false or true.
 A parameter value of true indicates that the MAC sublayer is requesting that the PHY entity provides measurement of when the first (#14)PPDU energy is sent by the transmitting port and reporting within the PHY-TXSTART.confirm primitive.
 A parameter value of false indicates that the MAC sublayer is requesting that the PHY entity not provide time of departure measurement nor reporting in the PHY-TXSTART.confirm primitive.

-TXVECTOR TX_ANTENNA

-Selects the antenna used by the PHY for transmission (when diversity is disabled), in the range 1 to 255.
+The TX_ANTENNA parameter selects the antenna used by the PHY for transmission (when diversity is disabled), in the range 1 to 255.

 RXVECTOR parameters

-General

 The parameters listed in Table 15-2 (RXVECTOR parameters) are defined as part of the RXVECTOR parameter list in the PHY-RXSTART.indication primitive.

-RXVECTOR LENGTH

-The (#14)PSDU length in octets (calculated from the LENGTH field in microseconds).
+The LENGTH parameter is the (#14)PSDU length in octets (calculated from the LENGTH field in microseconds).

-RXVECTOR RSSI

-This parameter is a measure by the PHY of the energy observed at the antenna connector used to receive the current PPDU.
+This RSSI parameter is a measure by the PHY of the energy observed at the antenna connector used to receive the current PPDU.
 RSSI shall be measured during the reception of the PHY preamble.
 RSSI is intended to be used in a relative manner, and it shall be a monotonically increasing function of the received power.

-RXVECTOR SIGNAL

 SIGNAL shall represent the data rate at which the current PPDU was received.

-RXVECTOR SERVICE

 The SERVICE parameter shall be null.

-PHY-RXEND.indication parameter RCPI

-The allowed values for the RCPI are in the range 0 to 255, as defined in 9.4.2.37 (RCPI element).
-This parameter is a measure by the PHY of the received channel power.
-The performance requirements for the measurement of RCPI are defined in 15.4.6.6 (Received channel power indicator (RCPI) measurement).

-RXVECTOR SQ

 SQ provides to the MAC entity the signal quality of the DSSS PHY PN code correlation.
 The SQ shall be sampled when the DSSS PHY achieves code lock and shall be held until the next code lock acquisition.

 The SQ may be used in conjunction with RSSI as part of a CCA scheme.

-RXVECTOR RX_ANTENNA

 RX_ANTENNA reports the antenna used by the PHY for reception of the most recent PPDU.

 TXSTATUS parameters

-General

 The parameters listed in Table 15-3 (TXSTATUS parameters) are defined as part of the TXSTATUS parameter list in the PHY-TXSTART.confirm primitive.

-TXSTATUS TIME_OF_DEPARTURE

 The allowed values for the TIME_OF_DEPARTURE parameter are integers in the range 0 to 232 – 1.
 This parameter is used to indicate when the first (#14)PPDU energy is sent by the transmitting port in units equal to 1/TIME_OF_DEPARTURE_ClockRate.
 TIME_OF_DEPARTURE may be included in the transmitted frame in order for recipients on multiple channels to determine the time differences of air propagation times between transmitter and recipients and hence to compute the location of the transmitter.

-TXSTATUS TIME_OF_DEPARTURE_ClockRate

 TIME_OF_DEPARTURE_ClockRate indicates the clock rate used for TIME_OF_DEPARTURE.